 This past year has been challenging for all of us due to the Covid-19 pandemic.
-Throughout the international crisis, essential workers have been working tirelessly to ensure that essential services continue to run with some semblance of normality.
-One of these important groups of people is the nursing staff that works in medical facilities throughout the country.
+Throughout the international crisis, essential workers have been working tirelessly to ensure that essential services continue to run.
+One of these important groups of people in the nursing staff that works in medical facilities throughout the country.

 National Nurses Day 2021

-This year is different in so many ways and is the perfect opportunity for us all to show nurses our appreciation for the work they do.
+This year is the perfect opportunity for us all to show nurses our appreciation for the work they do.
 Nurses and medical professionals have been on the frontline of the pandemic and have gone above and beyond to provide first-class care during this time.
 This has involved long hours and adapting to an ever-changing situation.

 Things Members of the Public Can Do